Joker-Jerome/UTMOST/README.md

 All of these functions take different number of command line parameters.
 Run them with --help or -h option to see the options.

 ## Quick start
 **This section is a demonstration of applying UTMOST with imputation models jointly trained in 44 tissues with GTEx data.
 The sample_data.zip contains pre-calculated imputation models, covariance matrices for single tissue and joint tissue GBJ test.
-Pipeline for generating your own covariance matrices and incorporating other eQTL/sQTL data (e.g. from [STARNET](https://github.com/Wainberg/Vulnerabilities_of_TWAS) and BLUEPRINT (ftp://ftp.ebi.ac.uk/pub/databases/blueprint/blueprint_Epivar/qtl_as/)), i.e. the analysis pipeline used in manuscript) could be found in the following section.**
+Pipeline for generating covariance matrices with your own imputation models and incorporating other eQTL/sQTL data (e.g. from [STARNET](https://github.com/Wainberg/Vulnerabilities_of_TWAS) and BLUEPRINT (ftp://ftp.ebi.ac.uk/pub/databases/blueprint/blueprint_Epivar/qtl_as/)), i.e. the analysis pipeline used in manuscript) could be found in the following section.**

 **1. Clone the UTMOST repository**
 ```bash